PX4/PX4-user_guide/en/flight_modes/mission.md

   - The equation is:
     $$L_{1_{distance}}=\frac{1}{\pi}L_{1_{damping}}L_{1_{period}}\left \| \vec{v}_{ {xy}_{ground} } \right \|$$

+## MC Mission Takeoff

+Plan a multicopter mission takeoff by adding a `Takeoff` mission item to the map (this corresponds to the [MAV_CMD_NAV_TAKEOFF](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_TAKEOFF) MAVLink command).

+During mission execution this will cause the vehicle to ascend vertically to the minimum takeoff altitude defined in the [MIS_TAKEOFF_ALT](../advanced_config/parameter_reference.md#MIS_TAKEOFF_ALT) parameter, then head towards the 3D position defined in the mission item.

+If a mission with no takeoff mission item is started, the vehicle will ascend to the minimum takeoff altitude and then proceed to the first `Waypoint` mission item.

+If the vehicle is already flying when the mission is started, a takeoff mission item is treated as a normal waypoint.

-## Fixed-wing Mission Takeoff/Landing
+## FW Mission Takeoff

-Starting and ending flights with mission takeoff and landing is the recommended way of operating a plane autonomously.
+Starting flights with mission takeoff (and landing using a mission landing) is the recommended way of operating a plane autonomously.

-### FW-Takeoff

 :::note
 A more detailed description of mission mode fixed-wing takeoff can be found in [Takeoff mode > Fixed-wing](../flight_modes/takeoff.md#fixed-wing-fw) (covering fixed wing takeoff in both mission mode and takeoff mode).